Connect with us

 There have been some early attempts at this.
 People have used ChatGPT to design meals based on dietary restrictions and what they have in the fridge.
 It’s still early days for these technologies, but once they get working, the possibilities are nearly endless.
 Lossy bottlenecks are everywhere.

-Imagine a future AI that knows your dietary wants and needs so well that you wouldn’t need to use detail prompts for meal plans, let alone iterate on them as the nutrition coach in this does with ChatGPT.
+Imagine a future AI that knows your dietary wants and needs so well that you wouldn’t need to use detail prompts for meal plans, let alone iterate on them as the nutrition coach in this video does with ChatGPT.

 Take labor markets.
 Employers look to grades, diplomas and certifications to gauge candidates’ suitability for roles.
 These are a very coarse representation of a job candidate’s abilities.
-An AI system with access to, for example, a student’s coursework, exams and teacher feedback as well as detailed information about possible could much richer assessments of which employment matches do and don’t make sense.
+An AI system with access to, for example, a student’s coursework, exams and teacher feedback as well as detailed information about possible jobs could provide much richer assessments of which employment matches do and don’t make sense.

 Or apparel.
 People with money for tailors and time for fittings can get clothes made from scratch, but most of us are limited to mass-produced options.
-AI could hugely reduce the costs of customization by learning your style, taking measurements based on photos, generating designs that match your and using available materials.
+AI could hugely reduce the costs of customization by learning your style, taking measurements based on photos, generating designs that match your taste and using available materials.
 It would then convert your selections into a series of production instructions and place an order to an AI-enabled robotic production line.

-Or software. ‘s computer programs typically use one-size-fits-all interfaces, with only minor room for modification, but individuals have widely varying needs and working styles.
+Or software.
+Today’s computer programs typically use one-size-fits-all interfaces, with only minor room for modification, but individuals have widely varying needs and working styles.
 AI systems that observe each user’s interaction styles and know what that person wants out of a given piece of software could take this personalization far deeper, completely redesigning interfaces to suit individual needs.

 Removing democracy’s bottleneck